Contextual Label Projection for Cross-Lingual Structured Prediction: Abstract

 \section{Abstract}

-Translating training data into target languages has proven beneficial for cross-lingual transfer.
-However, for structure extraction tasks, translating data requires a label projection step, which translates input text and obtains translated labels in the translated text jointly.
-Previous research in label projection mostly compromises translation quality by either facilitating easy identification of translated labels from translated text or using word-level alignment between translation pairs to assemble translated phrase-level labels from the aligned words.
-In this paper, we introduce \modelName{}, which first translates text to the target language and performs \textit{contextual translation} on the labels using the translated text as the context, ensuring better accuracy for the translated labels.
+Label projection, which involves obtaining translated labels and texts jointly, is essential for leveraging machine translation to facilitate cross-lingual transfer in structured prediction tasks.
+Prior research exploring label projection often compromise translation accuracy by favoring simplified label translation or relying solely on word-level alignments.
+In this paper, we introduce a novel label projection approach, \modelName{}, which translates text to the target language and performs \textit{contextual translation} on the labels using the translated text as the context, ensuring better accuracy for the translated labels.
 We leverage instruction-tuned language models with multilingual capabilities as our contextual translator, imposing the constraint of the presence of translated labels in the translated text via instructions.
-We compare \modelName{} with other label projection techniques for creating pseudo-training data in target languages on event argument extraction, a representative structure extraction task.
-Results show that \modelName{} improves by $2$-$2.5$ F1-score over other methods on the Chinese and Arabic ACE05 datasets.
+We benchmark \modelName{} with other label projection techniques on zero-shot cross-lingual transfer across 39 languages on two representative structured prediction tasks --- event argument extraction (EAE) and named entity recognition (NER), showing over 2.4 F1 improvement for EAE and 1.4 F1 improvement for NER.
+We further explore the applicability of \modelName{} on ten extremely low-resource languages to showcase its potential for cross-lingual structured prediction.